Last Updated on March 16, 2023

 Several things will make you burn through cash during your pet’s life, including everything from vet expenses to training, pet hotels or boarding charges, canine walkers, and pet insurance, and that’s only the tip of the iceberg.

 Your Cane Corso will rack up quite a few medical expenses every year of his life.

-Heartworm prevention medication can cost between $75 and $120, flea prevention medication can also cost between $100 and $125, vaccinations for leptospirosis cost between $15 and $25, and influenza vaccinations $70 and $90.
+Heartworm prevention medication can be between $75 and $120, flea prevention medication can also be between $100 and $125, vaccinations for leptospirosis cost between $15 and $25, and influenza vaccinations $70 and $90.

 You’ll also want to pay for Lyme vaccinations if you live near the woods or spend a lot of time outdoors with your Corso, costing between $60 and $80 for both doses.

-And that’s not even to mention the cost of seeing your vet for your pet’s annual vaccinations and deworming or any unexpected medical costs that could occur.
+And that’s not even to mention the cost of seeing your vet for your pet’s annual vaccinations and deworming or any unexpected medical expenses that could occur.